 Records remain on the site indefinitely until the individual opts-out.
 We have a free opt-out that goes into affect 30 days from signup.
 After that time we remove the record and setup the page to be removed from major search engine results (like google).
 Bookings prior to 7/2/2013 will adhere to our older policy (automatic public page removal in 6 months), unless an opt-out is requested.
 Keep in mind that we do not have direct control of the results of the major searches and sometimes it takes a few weeks for the search engines to update their results.
-However if you find a record is still displaying after six months on a major search engine (like google), then use this page.
+However if you find a record is still displaying (after removal on JailBase) on a major search engine (like google), then use this page.